David N. Bresch: Catalogue data in Spring Semester 2019

 AbstractThis course introduced students to principles of quantitative risk analysis, across a wide variety of environmental areas including weather and climate, natural hazards, and toxic substances.
 It also introduces them to established practices of risk management, including regulatory approaches, insurance, and contingency planning.

-Objective- Competence in applying methods of quantitative risk analysis.
+Learning objective- Competence in applying methods of quantitative risk analysis.

 - Understanding of common approaches towards risk management.